 On the final day of the sprint, I facilitated the 5 usability tests that I scheduled earlier in the week.

-Each participant received the following two prompts & tasks to complete:
+Each participant received the following two scenarios & tasks to complete:

 The solution was generally very well received, and users did not run into any experience-breaking issues during their interactions.
 Several users commented on the clarity and quality of content, indicating that this would be a useful service to them if it was available.